RAISE Act: Full details of the points system

 In addition to substantially reducing legal immigration to the United States, and dramatically reducing family-based immigration, the bill would also replace the current employment-based U.S. immigration system with a rigid points system, which would mark a departure from the current U.S. demand-driven model of employment-based immigration.
 Under the legislation, a maximum of 140,000 points-based immigrant visas would be issued per fiscal year, with spouses and minor children of the principal applicant being counted against the 140,000 cap.
+The green cards allocated for employment based green cards through the point system will not have country caps.

+Eighty-five percent of employment-based immigrants adjust to permanent residence from temporary worker or student visas in the U.S., due to the difficulty of finding an employer sponsor abroad and high demand for permanent immigration.
+The RAISE Act’s point system, which rewards higher-paying jobs, English skills, and U.S. STEM degrees, would favor those already in the U.S. on student, H-1B and O-1 visas.
+Countries with the most skilled immigrant visa holders (India and China) and the largest student populations in the U.S. (China, India, Canada, South Korea) would dominate the points-based visa system, with English-speaking countries receiving additional advantages.

 The revised version of the bill (S. 1720) provided that a person who accrued 30 points under the following allocation scheme would be eligible to submit an application.